 - You have not reported the increased value to your insurer.

-For example, suppose that you own two buildings at separate locations.
-All of your property at both locations is insured under a $4.5 million blanket limit.
+Suppose you own two buildings at separate locations.
+All your property at both locations is insured under a $4.5 million blanket limit.
 Your property is subject to a margin clause percentage of 115%.
-Before your policy began, you submitted a statement to your insurer showing that the value of each building was $1.5 million.
-The statement showed that the value of your personal property at each location was $750,000.
+You submitted a statement to your insurer before your policy began, showing that the value of each building was $1.5 million, and that the value of your personal property at each location was $750,000.

-For the sake of simplicity, the calculations outlined above have ignored deductibles and coinsurance.
-These do not affect the calculation of the maximum loss payable.
-However, your insurer will reduce any loss paid by the amount of your deductible.
-If your policy includes a coinsurance clause, your insurer will reduce your loss payment if the damaged property is underinsured.
+These calculations ignore deductibles and coinsurance, which don't affect the calculation of the maximum loss payable, but your insurer will reduce any loss paid by the amount of your deductible.
+Your insurer will reduce your loss payment if the damaged property is underinsured and your policy includes a coinsurance clause.